Thursday, September 29, 2011

 How long should the sticks be?

-What sword do I recommend?
+What self-defense products do I recommend?

 What style should I train in?